Ushas is a Goddess whose name is reconstructed to

 warm, the name is more often associated with the planet Venus, which is

 beautiful but doesn’t heat things up.
-Many cities had a communal hearth fire,

 In many countries this Goddess is celebrated with a festival in March, usually at the spring equinox, and